Over the past year, I have done several shoots for a history documentary.

 Fortunately, this can probably be cut around using the other angles or smoothed out in post but it emphasizes the importance of properly storing and caring for equipment.

-I would love to do more tests and see if this setup can be refined even more but I’d also like to test out higher-end units to see if there is a notable difference in quality.
+I would love to do more tests and see if this setup can be refined even more, but I’d also like to test out higher-end units to see if there is a notable difference in quality.

-Having perfect, repeatable movement without a grip or operator running a dolly back and forth endlessly is a fantastic option.
+Perfect, repeatable movement without a grip or operator running a dolly back and forth endlessly is a fantastic option.

 Practically speaking, there is a temptation to use these to replace crew members.
-While having a smaller crew has budget perks and is potentially less daunting for subjects, it means longer set up times and fewer eyes to monitor for imperfections in each angle.
+While having a smaller crew has budget perks and is potentially less daunting for subjects, it means longer set-up times and fewer eyes to monitor for imperfections in each angle.

 There are many applications and areas for experimentation that range from stunning timelapses in nature films to outrageously dynamic food commercials.